Employment Appeals Tribunal decision on Continuity of Employment

 Employers operating from a group of associated companies should therefore bear this judgment in mind when employing staff who have recently been engaged by other companies in their ‘group’.
 What at first glance may appear to be a genuine break in continuity could, upon proper consideration, amount instead to a temporary cessation of work.
 Care should be taken where the total period of continuity is sufficient to grant unfair dismissal rights.

-If you would like more information about the issues raised in this article or by employment law matters in general, please contact firstname.lastname@example.org
+If you would like more information about the issues raised in this article or by employment law matters in general, please contact our Employment Law specialists by emailing firstname.lastname@example.org

 Posted on Nov 1st, 2012 by Lyons Davidson